sewaneedata/BOHEMIA-2024/README.md

  * Repository Folder :
     - `data.r` : R script used to load all datasets.
 We then clean the datasets by selecting the necessary columns, and merging the original datasets with the new datasets and adding demographic information.
     - `aws_data_download.r` : R script used to download datasets from AWS (Amazon Web Services).
+    - `projectproposal.Rmd` : R markdown that contains the report we sent to our client.

  * question_scripts Folder :
    1. `1_bednets.r` : R script for answering questions related to Bed Nets.
 Specifically, price of bed nets, number of bed nets per household, demographics of people who use bed nets.